legluondunet/MyLittleLutrisScripts/Tomb Raider I/README.md

 ### Technical notes:
 - x360 controller compatible.
 - known issue:
 -- For the moment this script will install and use only english audio tracks.
-But you could choose menus and subtitles in your preferred language in OpenLara sound options parameters.
+But you could choose menus and subtitles in your preferred language in OpenLara sound options parameters
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts